jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 ## Contributions

-* We describe a novel way to implement incremental parsing in by taking advantage of lazy evaluation;
+* We describe a novel way to implement incremental parsing by taking advantage of lazy evaluation;

 * We craft a data structure to be used in place of lists, which is more